 Gillian Early is a senior Psychology (B.S.) major with a particular interest in the cognitive and biological bases of anxiety and mood disorders.
 After graduation, she plans to pursue a graduate degree in Mental Health Counseling.
 In her free time, she enjoys being outside, spending time with her friends (and cats), and playing/listening to music.

-Natasha Navarro is a sophomore/junior majoring in Psychology and minoring in Biology.
+Natasha Navarro is a junior/senior majoring in Psychology and minoring in Biology.
 She has a strong interest in neuroscience and plans to pursue a PhD in the field, aiming to study mental disorders like schizophrenia.
 She enjoys spending quality time with her three dogs and getting lost in a good book.

-Aliza is a second-year Psychology and Biological Sciences undergraduate student.
+Aliza is a third-year Psychology and Biological Sciences undergraduate student.
 After graduation, she wants to pursue a graduate degree in Brain and Cognitive Sciences, hopefully at Johns Hopkins.
 During her free time, she likes to read, hang out with her friends, and work with different associations she is part of at UMBC.
 She loves learning and using that knowledge to help create change.

 Postdoctoral Fellow